 We use different size gauges that represent the average size of a child’s head and feet.
 These gauges are then pushed through relevant gaps, foot gauge on the climbing wall and the head-sized gauge on the monkey bars, to make sure that your kids can’t become trapped and injured whilst playing.

 Fashion can be a nightmare for climbing frames.
 Coats, long tops, tights, trousers and belts can become trapped in gaps and on loose screws.
 During testing, a metal chain with an attached toggle is dragged across any gaps and pulled down the slide to identify anything it can be come caught on.
 For further protection, all nuts and bolts are safely covered with plastic caps to protect your children from knocks, bumps and, of course, catching your clothing.

 We are very proud that our climbing frames are pressure treated against rot and fungal decay, meaning you don’t have to treat them for at least 10 years.
 We’ve also tested our treated timber, which is non-toxic, arsenic free, copper chrome treatment for your children’s safety, to EN71-3 to ensure that the chemicals are safe to use on children’s products – which seems obvious but other companies use solvents to treat similar products.

 To see our safety testing in action, check out our short YouTube video:

-Please note: Although our climbing frames and playhouses are put through stringent testing to ensure they meet European Safety Standards, both EN71 and CE, they are not tested to EN76 standards meaning they are not designed to be used by the public and are for domestic use only.
+Please note: Although our climbing frames and playhouses are put through stringent testing to ensure they meet European Safety Standards, both EN71 and CE, they are not tested to EN76 standards meaning they are not designed to be used by the public or in commercial settings, and are for domestic use only.

-To order one of our climbing frames today, or ask any more questions about CE EN71, view our available products here or call our sales team on 01234 272 445.
-As always, you can always ask for more details on our social media pages or in the comments below.
+To order one of our climbing frames today, or ask any more questions about CE EN71, view our available products on our website, or call our sales team on 01234 272 445.
+As always, you can always ask for more details on our social media pages, if you prefer.